Supporting Our Local Business Community

 As we exit the COVID-19 pandemic, our small business community remains in need of our support.
 Dining and shopping local means keeping our neighbors and cherished destinations open for years to come.
 Our restaurants, shops, services, and cultural destinations need your patronage.

-Doylestown Borough Council has announced the return of our popular Pedestrian Zone outdoor shopping and dining program in 2022.
+Doylestown Borough Council has announced the return of our popular Block Parties program (formerly Pedestrian Zones) for 2023!
 Happening annually from mid-April and continuing through October, portions of East State, West State, and Main Streets will close to traffic on Friday and Saturday evenings on a rotating basis, allowing shops and restaurants to expand their operations into the streets.
-Downtown parking is free after 5 pm on Fridays and Saturdays and is available at the County Parking Facility at Broad and East Court for a modest fee.
+Downtown parking is free after 5:00 PM on Fridays and Saturdays, and is available at the County Parking Facility at Broad and East Court for a modest fee.

 Drawing inspiration from 56 years of community support